mhaidarhanif/super-workshop-js/templates/group/GUIDE.md

 - Differentiating branches or even repos when separating our tasks.
 Forking the repo is even better approach.
 - Architecting the app based on analysis that has been concluded by team.
 - Creating a more-than-just-CRUD app, utilizing web api that connects server and client apps.
-- Features: Documentation, Server and Client, RESTful Web API, SQL or NoSQL Database, Authentication + JWT
+- Features: Documentation, Server and Client, HTTP + RESTful Web API, SQL or NoSQL Database, Auth with Session
 - Tools: Git, Markdown, Atom, GitHub, ZenHub, cURL/Postman, Postico/Robomongo

 **Second Project**